centre-for-humanities-computing/course-development/README.md

 			-   Sort them from most frequency to least frequent
 		- Output
 			- Display the top 10 elements of the sorted list
-## 5. Optimizing code - producing better and more efficient solutions.

 # Resources